Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Texans stats and trends

-- The Texans have an against the spread record of 4-5 in their nine games when underdogs by 7.5 points or more this season.
+- The Texans are 3-5 ATS when underdogs by 8.5 points or more this season.

-- Houston's games this year have eclipsed the over/under in 33.3% of its opportunities (four times in 12 games with a set point total).
+- Houston's games this season have gone over the point total four times in 12 opportunities (33.3%).

-- Houston is 5-0 against the spread and 2-3 overall in games when it puts up more than 20.8 points.
+- When Houston scores more than 20.8 points, it is 5-0 against the spread and 2-3 overall.

 Home and road insights